Meal Planning Reimagined

 Think: women’s circle meets coffee shop hang meets productive work session.

-You’ll receive a simple, thoughtful planning template along with powerful reflection questions to help you map out the next week (or two).
+You’ll receive MPR-exclusive planning templates along with specific reflection questions to help you map out the next week (or two).

 We’ll look at:

-And I’ll be right there, offering gentle coaching, perspective, and encouragement as you work.
+I’ll be right there, offering gentle coaching, perspective, and encouragement as you go.

 Meal Planning Reimagined is not another system to force yourself (or your family) into.